What are Diabetic Feet?

 1. Control Blood Sugar

-This might be an obvious one, but it is first on the list for a reason!
-Keeping a mindful eye on your blood sugar and making sure you adhere to your medication will help alleviate symptoms from diabetic feet.
-There are many ways to regulate your blood sugar including:
+This might be obvious, but it is first on the list for a reason!
+Keeping a mindful eye on your blood sugar and adhering to your medication will help alleviate symptoms from diabetic feet.
+There are many ways to regulate your blood sugar, including:

 2. Topical Medication